The One: Crash to Create: Overview

-The single debuted at number five on the Oricon Singles Chart, selling close to 24,000 copies in its first week, and charted for seven weeks.
-It reached number 23 on Billboard Japans Japan Hot 100.
-It consists solely of the 23 minute title track.
-Four editions were released, each with a different cover; a normal CD, a HQCD, a Hybrid SACD, and a set including all three and a DVD.

-On March 8, the band held an event titled Full Moon Contact "The One" at United Cinemas Toyosu, where they played the song for the first time.It was streamed live worldwide on Nico Nico Live and Ustream.
-The song was then released exclusively on Luna Sea Mobile on March 14, before its general release.
+On March 8, 2012, the band held an event titled Full Moon Contact "The One" at United Cinemas Toyosu, where they played the recording of the song for an audience of 30 people.
+It was streamed live worldwide on Nico Nico Live and Ustream.
+The song was then released exclusively on Luna Sea Mobile on March 14, before its general release on March 21, 2012.
+The single was released in four editions, each with different cover art; a normal CD, a HQCD, a Hybrid SACD, and a set including all three and a DVD with the track in 5.1 surround sound.
 The first actual live performance of the song was for the special pay-per-view program Luna Sea TV Special -The End of the Dream-, which was broadcast on WOWOW on July 8, 2012, when the band performed without an audience.

+The song was included on the band's 2014 compilation album 25th Anniversary Ultimate Best -The One-, while a live performance of it is featured on Never Sold Out 2, which was released on the same day.

+Reception

+"The One -Crash to Create-" debuted at number five on the Oricon Singles Chart, selling close to 24,000 copies in its first week, and charted for seven weeks.
+It reached number 23 on Billboard Japan's Japan Hot 100.